Geonovum/sospilot/docs/rio.rst

 Developing a simple Python program called `aps2raster.py <https://github.com/Geonovum/sospilot/blob/master/src/rivm-rio/aps2raster.py>`_, the ``.aps`` files are converted to GeoTIFF files. ``aps2raster.py`` reads an APS file line by line.
 From the first line the metadata elements are parsed.
 From the remaining lines a 2-dimensional array of floats is populated.
-Finally a geoTIFF file is created with the data and metadata.
+Finally a GeoTIFF file is created with the data and metadata.
 Projection is always in RD/EPSG:28992.

+`aps2raster.py <https://github.com/Geonovum/sospilot/blob/master/src/rivm-rio/aps2raster.py>`_ uses the GDAL and NumPy Python libraries.

 WMS with Raster Styling
 -----------------------

 Using GeoServer the GeoTIFFs are added as datasources and one layer per GeoTIFF is published.
 Within GeoServer this automatically creates both a WCS and a WMS layer.
-As the GeoTIFF does not contain colors but data values styling is needed to view the WMS layer.
-This has been done via Styled Layer Descriptor files.
+As the GeoTIFF does not contain colors but data values, styling is needed to view the WMS layer.
+This has been done via Styled Layer Descriptor (SLD) files.
+GeoServer supports SLDs for Rasterdata styling.
 In order to render the same colors as the RIVM LML daily images a value-interval color-mapping was developed as in this example for NO2: ::

 	<FeatureTypeStyle>